-IPHI partnered with the Virginia Commonwealth University (VCU) Department of Psychology to implement RVA Breathes.
-This program was a six-year NIH-funded research grant to assess the impact of evidence-based interventions on families with a child with uncontrolled asthma in Richmond, VA.
+IPHI partnered with the Virginia Commonwealth University (VCU) Department of Psychology to implement of RVA Breathes.
+This program was a six-year NIH-funded research grant to assess the impact of evidence-based interventions on families with a child with uncontrolled asthma in Richmond, Virginia.

 The final post-intervention visits and data analysis remain ongoing, but current outcomes of interest include reduced emergency department utilization, unnecessary hospitalization, and increased school attendance and medication usage.
 Preliminary results showed:

 - Caregivers gained the confidence to manage asthma attacks and talk to their children’s doctors and school personnel.

 - Children became comfortable with talking about asthma with their parents and doctors.